-Applications should be submitted by email to recruitment@lawreform.ie.not later than 12 noon on 29 August 2022.
+Applications should be submitted by email to recruitment@lawreform.ie not later than 12 noon on October 2nd 2023.
 Applications will not be accepted after the closing date.
-If you do not receive an acknowledgement of receipt of your application within 24 hours of applying, please contact Legal and Corporate Support, Law Reform Commission - telephone: 01 637 7600 (LCS@lawreform.ie).
+If you do not receive an acknowledgement of receipt of your application within 24 hours of applying, please contact:

+Legal and Corporate Support

+Law Reform Commission

+Telephone: 01 637 7600

+Email: LCS@lawreform.ie

-All sections of the application form, including the essay and honesty agreement, must be completed.
-If your application is incomplete, it may receive no further consideration.
-If it is necessary to continue on a separate sheet please set the information out in the same manner as in the application form.
+All sections of the application form, including the honesty agreement, must be completed.
+If your application is incomplete, it will not be considered.
+If it is necessary to continue on a separate sheet, please set the information out in the same manner as in the application form.